-Based on reviews rounded up from other sources, it found that many users think that “Rootine gives peace of mind on vitamin selection.”
+Based on reviews rounded up from other sources, many users think that “Rootine gives peace of mind on vitamin selection.”
 We can definitely second these opinions, as the world of supplements is vast and knowing which one is right for you can be an overwhelming task.

-We headed over to Reddit to track down feedback from customer’s actual experience with the service.
+We headed over to Reddit to track down feedback from customers’ actual experiences with the service.
 One Rootine vitamins review revealed, “I am on month three of using Rootine and coming to appreciate the results,” while another said it was “effective.”

 Is Rootine Worth It?

 If you already have results from a DNA test, then Rootine is relatively inexpensive at $23/month.
-If you take one of its blood or DNA tests, things get a little more pricey, but just know that it’s your choice whether the test is a one-off thing or something you’ll be doing every 3-6 months (as recommended).
+If you take one of its blood or DNA tests, things get a little more pricey, but just know that it’s your choice whether the test is a one-off thing or something you’ll be doing every 3-6 months (as recommended by a doctor).

 Of course, we can see the benefits of constant testing, but we can also see where the costs rack up.
 With all that in mind, this Rootine vitamins review still concludes that its custom vitamins are worth the buy, and we’ll tell you why.

-Rootine is doing something different, almost like a biohacking of sorts.
-Taking your unique genes, learning from them, then giving them what they need is an incredibly ingenious idea, and yet, this brand is the first of its kind.
+Rootine is doing something different.
+Taking your genes, learning from them, then giving them what they need is an incredibly ingenious idea, yet this brand is the first of its kind.
 Even though the prices can be high, good health and increased performance are worth every penny.